paulmthompson/JNeuron/README.md

 [![codecov.io](http://codecov.io/github/paulmthompson/JNeuron/coverage.svg?branch=master)](http://codecov.io/github/paulmthompson/JNeuron?branch=master)

 # JNeuron
-Simple single neuron simulations in Julia
+This was designed to do simple single neuron simulations in Julia.
+Basically it is a Julia port of the most basic features of NEURON.
+Currently, this can import 3D neurolucida files, spatially discritize these models, insert several kinds of ion channels, and find intracellular voltages along the neuron.

+This is basically vaporware, and was mostly an exercise to learn Julia back in the day.
+I don't expect that it would run without some serious TLC

 ## Installation

 Pkg.clone("https://github.com/paulmthompson/JNeuron.git")

-## Documentation:
+## (Woefully out of data) Documentation:
 http://jneuron.readthedocs.org/en/latest/

-## Overview

-This is a toolbox for detailed multicompartmental neuronal models, and related calculations such as extracellular potentials and network activity.
-Currently, this can import 3D neurolucida files, spatially discritize these models, insert several kinds of ion channels, and find intracellular voltages along the neuron.
-More functionality and documentation to come.